yal521/YangLiu/index.md

 _**[Consulting Projects](/pdf/us-eri-renewable-energy-outlook-2022.pdf)**_

-Project 1: helped client to understand whether small firms is target customer or not
+1. Helped client to understand whether small firm is target customer or not

-Project 2: helped client to find best fit companies for acquisition
+1. Helped client to find best fit companies for acquisition

 <img width="979" alt="image" src="https://user-images.githubusercontent.com/98285249/161794648-37a2669a-4578-4734-a4e1-a0e22445ea90.png">